Clinical Case Studies

 Previous work documented the validity of using the Neuro-QoL measures in samples of persons with MS. In a sample of persons with MS, the scales demonstrated good reliability, concurrent validity, known groups validity and responsiveness.

-The University of Utah has integrated PROMIS computer adaptive tests (CATs) in their electronic health record (EHR) as part of their mEVAL initiative.
+The University of Utah integrated PROMIS computer adaptive tests (CATs) in their electronic health record (EHR) as part of their mEVAL initiative.
 Patients are asked to complete an assessment through the EHR's patient portal or on a tablet computer at an appointment.
 CATs are automatically scored and results are available to care providers within the EHR.
+Biber and colleagues (2018) described the barriers and facilitators for this implementation.

 PROMIS Emotional Distress and Sleep Disturbance Short Forms used in DSM-5 Field Trials